 Home Health and Personal Care Aides

 Home health and personal care aides assist the elderly, convalescents, or persons with disabilities with their daily living activities.
 These activities may include general housekeeping, preparing meals, and running errands.
 Aides may also assist patients with tasks such as exercising, eating, and bathing.
-Some aides also advise patients and their families regarding topics such as nutrition and household activities.
+Some aides also advise patients and their families with nutrition and household activities.
 These workers may be employed in a care facility or at a person's home.

 While there are many similarities between a home health aide and a personal care aide, personal care aides typically provide less specified medical care.
-Personal care aides earn an average annual salary of $28,060.
+Personal care aides earn an average annual income of $28,060.